RocketRobz/TWLoader/.github/contributing.md

 - specify what console are you using and your entrypoint
 - specify the CFW version you're using
 - specify if you're using an emunand
-- if the issue it's about a bug, please provide a minimal failing example and environment
+- if the issue is about a bug, please provide a minimal failing example and environment

 ## Pull Request Guidelines